frontierdotxyz/hello/README.md

 Hello,

-You're probably here because you've heard of [Frontier Wallet](https://frontierwallet.com) and are interested in what we're building.
+You're probably here because you've heard of [Frontier](https://frontierwallet.com) and are interested in what we're building.

 Most of our development (for now) happens in a closed kitchen by incredible developers and designers who love their crafts.